-Here you will find our Fault Handling Policy document and the answers to the most commonly asked questions relating to service interruptions.
+Here you will find the Focus Group Fault Handling Policy document and the answers to the most commonly asked questions relating to service interruptions.

 What does the test socket look like?

 For all standard single analogue lines your test socket will be a small grey/white box.
 It will have a horizontal line just over half way up and two silver screws either side.
 There may be a picture of the BT man on the front or alternatively, you may be able to see the Openreach label and logo.

 What is the lead time for a line fault?

 This depends on the Care Level you have on your line.
 It can be anything from 6 hours to 3 working days.
 If Openreach experience a Major Service Outage, or issue an 'MBORC' (Matter beyond Openreach's reasonable control), then lead times can be increased.